SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 \* Any one of them
 #### PrePressurizing IC
-Mixes gases and starts pummping mix to the furnace.
+Mixes gases and starts pumping mix into the furnace.

 Connections:
 | dN      |  Device        |